 A 2017 survey says 108 million Americans have group life insurance through their employer.
 This is a good thing—or maybe not.
 The amounts provided by the employer tend to be low and, in my experience, this group coverage is often the only life insurance that employees have.
 Various sources estimate that 40% of Americans have no life insurance and, among those who do, the amount of coverage is frequently inadequate.

 Richard Quinn blogs at QuinnsCommentary.com.
 Before retiring in 2010, Dick was a compensation and benefits executive.
-His previous blogs include Double Life, Age-Old Myths and Wait, There’s More.
+His previous articles include Double Life, Age-Old Myths and Wait, There’s More.
 Follow Dick on Twitter @QuinnsComments.